DanieleDidino/DanieleDidino.github.io/_pages/about.md

 ---

 ![Image aligned on the right](/images/3953273590_704e3899d5_m.jpg){: .align-right width="300px"}
-I’m Katja, a data scientist and psychologist based in Berlin.. .
+I’m Daniele, a data scientist and cognitive scientist based in Berlin.

 Profile
 ======